nunhes/mindmap-skill/README.md

 **Nodes overlapping:**
 - Reduce number of categories
-- Adjust `radius` in mindmap-generator.jsx
+- Adjust the spacing constants in `index.html`

 **Drag not working:**
 - Check browser console for React errors